nbossard/obsidian-CtrlXA/README.md

 - yesterday/today/tomorrow
 - roman numerals I, II, III...

+It also automatically increases/decreases numbers.

+Coming soon : dates support.s

 ## Usage

 Install and enable this plugin.

 Go to settings of plugin, fill the lists you need.

-Go to settings/hotkeys, define hotkeys for commands "Ctrl-XA cycle various items: Cycle up" and "Ctrl-XA cycle various items: Cycle Down", could be Ctrl-X and Ctrl-A, or anything you want...
+Go to settings/hotkeys, define hotkeys for commands *"Ctrl-XA cycle various items: Cycle up"* and *"Ctrl-XA cycle various items: Cycle Down"*, could be Ctrl-X and Ctrl-A (like in Vim), or any key you want...

 ## Various